T.A.H.I.T.I.: Marvel Cinematic Universe tie-ins

 As confirmed in the second season, the blue corpse that Coulson discovers in this episode is that of a Kree.
 Other members of this species went on to play a significant role in Guardians of the Galaxy.

 Release

 Broadcast

 "T.A.H.I.T.I." was first aired in the United States on ABC on March 4, 2014.

 Marketing

 Beginning with this episode, all episodes leading up to the release of Captain America: The Winter Soldier (2014) and the series' crossover with that film were marketed as Agents of S.H.I.E.L.D.: Uprising.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.